matrixlabiisc/AppliedPotentialBias_JCTC/README.md

 Pseudopotential data is not present.
 The pseudopotentials can be obtained from [SPMS database](https://github.com/SPARC-X/SPMS-psps).

-The DFT-FE code used here is not par of the release branch.
+The DFT-FE code used here is not part of the release branch.
 The version of DFT-FE to reproduce the results can be found in this repository.
 These capabilities will be implemented in future release of DFT-FE.
 The appropriate changes to the input files will be updated in this repository when the capabilities are merged in the relase branch of DFT-FE.
 The release branch of DFT-FE is found at [DFT-FE release](https://github.com/dftfeDevelopers/dftfe) and scripts for installation can be found at [DFT-FE install script](https://github.com/dftfeDevelopers/install_DFTFE)

 The repository contains 5 folders: